openstreams/wflow/doc/wflow_modelbuilder.rst

 v4, 30m (https://www2.jpl.nasa.gov/srtm/)

-Optionally, a local or improved Digital Elevation Model (DEM) can be provided to the modelbuilder with the option --dem-path.
+Optionally, a local or improved Digital Elevation Model (DEM) can be provided to the modelbuilder with the option ``--dem-path``.
 If a local DEM is specified, this will be used instead of the default global DEM.

 Land use